 Photomontage of the site.
 Click for a larger version.

-We started construction on 14th March 2016 and build is on schedule.
-The turbines are due for delivery in October 2016 and commissioning to be complete by December 20th.
+We started construction on 14th March 2016 and build was completed on schedule.

 The wind resource

 A Wind Resource Assessment has been undertaken by Dulas Ltd based on two years’ onsite data from a 60m met mast.
 This data has been correlated to local Met Office data.
 Dulas have predicted a 20-year average yield of 12,404 MWh/year (P50) based on the warranted Power Curve for this turbine.